 The Michelle McGann Fund’s mission and purpose is to empower families with the support and education they need to ensure a health today and tomorrow for their child.
 Some of the many complications from type 1 diabetes – such as vision problems, blindness, kidney disease, hypertension, amputations and others – can be avoided or minimized when children get the best treatment possible.
 Further, quality of life improves when type 1 diabetics follow proper preventive and treatment protocols.

-While diabetes research has its place and plays a critical role in how doctors treat diabetes in the future, many families need help now.
+While type 1 diabetes research has its place and plays a critical role in how doctors treat type 1 diabetes in the future, many families need help now.

-Families of diabetics need education and support to quickly get their children’s health on track.
-The Michelle McGann Fund is a driving force for promoting prompt diagnoses, proper treatment plans, and healthy, active lifestyles for children and families dealing with diabetes.
+Families of type 1 diabetics need education and support to quickly get their children’s health on track.
+The Michelle McGann Fund is a driving force for promoting prompt diagnoses, proper treatment plans, and healthy, active lifestyles for children and families dealing with type 1 diabetes.

 “We are thrilled to welcome Michelle McGann to Camp Coral Kids and we’re incredibly grateful to receive such a generous contribution from her fund.
 Diabetes education, awareness and support is critical to the health and future health of the children we serve.”

 Drew Grossman, CEO, Broward Health Coral Springs